eartahhj/OpenWebEngine/README.md

 - Debug mode to see "debug messages" only visible to the admin
 - Language is defined by the user's browser or eventual cookie if set

+# Install instructions
+Note: as mentioned, this is not ready to deploy, so will need manual work from you.
+You can still try it if you just want to see how the code is and how the logic works.
+- Download the latest release and upload the files in your server.
+- If you use MySQL, you can create tables by using the file mysql.sql
+- Configure config/config.php, config/smtp.php, core/database.php and eventually bootstrap.php
+- Change views according to your needs, expecially dwe/views/templates/template-*.php

+You can contact me if needed.

 # Demo
 You can see a production demo at [GamingHouse](https://www.gaminghouse.community), it is a website that I work a lot on and is made with this framework.